adelowo/portfolio/_posts/2015-12-16-building-a-minimal-mvc-framework-with-AuraPHP-and-Twig.md

 Ok, that works right but we can't always know what parameters a route would present as web developers are always working with dynamic data every now and then.
 We need dynamic routes, i.e one with parameters!!

-> If you aren't working with dynamic routes, it would be an overkill to use a routing engine since all pages are predetermined.
-Plain old multiple point of entry (i.e `index.php` , `contact.php` , `about.php`) OR a simple `switch` statement at the `index.php` file would do the trick.
+> If you aren't working with dynamic routes, it would be an overkill to use a routing engine (or even the MVC pattern) since all pages are predetermined.
+Plain old multiple points of entry (i.e `index.php` , `contact.php` , `about.php`) OR a simple `switch` statement in the `index.php` file would do the trick.

 {% highlight php %}